With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your attention—and energy.

 Also known as Lunar New Year or the Spring Festival, Chinese New Year is undoubtedly the most important event in the Chinese calendar, and was traditionally a time to honour both traditional deities and familial ancestors.

-To get into the heart of the action, be sure to visit the historic enclave of Chinatown.
-Prior to the start of Chinese New Year, Street Light-Up will see the district’s streets lined with beautifully-designed lanterns.
+To get into the heart of the festive action, be sure to visit the historic enclave of Chinatown, home to the Chinatown Chinese New Year Festival.
+An annual extravaganza, this celebration will see the district’s streets lined with beautifully designed lanterns and luminous decorations.

-Most of all, you’ll see it in homes all over Singapore, thoroughly spring-cleaned and decorated with touches of crimson everywhere–in the lanterns hung by the gates, in the spring couplets adorning doorways and in the bright ribbons adorning kumquat plants, their yellow fruit symbolising ‘gold’ or prosperity.
+You’ll see this auspicious colour in homes all over Singapore, thoroughly spring-cleaned and decorated with touches of crimson everywhere–in the lanterns hung by the gates, the spring couplets adorning doorways and the bright ribbons adorning kumquat plants, their yellow fruit symbolising ‘gold’ or prosperity.

 Feasting with family

 The heart of Chinese New Year is ultimately a celebration of home and family, hence gatherings with family and relatives around the dining table are de rigueur.